-The Department of Otolaryngology Head & Neck Surgery Mentoring program was created to promote the professional and personal development of its faculty members at all levels.
-The goals of our program are to support career advancement and satisfaction which leads to faculty retention, and ultimately enhancement of the department's clinical, education, and research programs.
+The Department of Otolaryngology-Head and Neck Surgery Mentoring program was created to promote the professional and personal development of its faculty members at all levels.
+The goals of our program are to support career advancement and satisfaction, which leads to faculty retention and, ultimately, enhancement of the department's clinical, education, and research programs.

 Dr. Dianne Durham